scalefactory/build-cloud/README.md

 ## Changelog

+2014-09-16 - version 0.0.5 - now supports creation of DHCP Options Sets, and specifying them using the `:dhcp_options_set_name` key to a VPC.

 2014-09-15 - version 0.0.4 - files can now be passed to `--config` with a path.
 It is no longer assumed that all files will be in the same directory.

 2014-09-15 - version 0.0.3 - now accepts multiple files to `--config`.
 The second and subsequent files are merged into the first YAML file in order, ahead of any files specified in a `:include` list in the first YAML file.